Twins vs. Guardians Player Props Betting Odds

 |0

-Bet on player props for Byron Buxton or other Twins players with DraftKings Sportsbook.
+Bet on player props for Carlos Correa or other Twins players with DraftKings Sportsbook.

 Buy officially licensed gear for your favorite teams and players at Fanatics!